Skip to main content

 Written by Benny Hahn

-Under Administration > Offer management > Settings, you configure the Proposals module company-wide.
-The settings affect all newly created proposals — individual values such as format, letter paper, or texts can be overridden per proposal.
+Under Administration > Offers > Settings, you configure the Proposals module company-wide.
+The settings affect all newly created offers — individual values such as format, letter paper, or texts can be overridden per offer.

-The default validity defines how many days a new proposal is valid from the creation date.
-The value is used as the pre-set for the Valid until field in every new proposal and can be adjusted there manually.
+The default validity defines how many days a new offer is valid from the creation date.
+The value is used as the pre-set for the Valid until field in every new offer and can be adjusted there manually.

-Number range and format of the proposal number
+Number range and format of the offer number

-• %KNR% — customer number of the proposal recipient
+• %KNR% — customer number of the offer recipient

 • %YYYY% — four-digit year (e.g., 2026)